 It’s a familiar scenario for many parents of young (and not so young) children.
-So, how do we teach our children the value of money in an age of cashless payments, online shopping and in-app purchases?
-We’ve all read the news stories of the tweens and teens who have racked up thousands of dollars on their parents’ credit cards linked to downloaded games, with children not necessarily understanding money is not a virtual, automatically replenishing Tim Tam packet.
+So, how do we teach kids the value of money in an age of cashless payments, online shopping and in-app purchases?
+We’ve all read the news stories of the tweens and teens who have racked up thousands of dollars on their parents’ credit cards linked to downloaded games.
+With children not necessarily understanding money is not a virtual, automatically replenishing Tim Tam packet.

 When is the right age to explain to them how before we can tap our debit cards or click ‘buy’ while playing on the iPad, we actually have to work hard to earn the money and manage it responsibly?